brianleroux/Cordova/README.md

 Other important notes about the generated project:

 - The `./lib` folder is your place for custom automations. _Protip: make everything relative to the root of your project._
 - The generated `Makefile` is intended as an example only.
+Use it to extend in your own common automations.
+This is what computers are for, eh.
+- There is further documentation in the `./docs` folder.
+You should put your project documentation there too.
 - Place unit tests in `./test` and copy in applicable js from `./www`.
 This is the point of build automation!
 - Put your app code, logic and assets in `./www`.
 - The `./tmp` directory is full of *toxic proprietary build sludge*.
 Interaction with it should limited as possible.